ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 {:important: .important}
 {:download: .download}

-# Known Limitations with Hardware Firewall
+# Known limitations with Hardware Firewall
 {: #known-limitations-with-hardware-firewall-shared-}

 There are some limitations to know about when working with your Hardware Firewall.